 Ready to see how Blueboard can help with your President's Club?
 Connect with our team today.

-Looking ahead to 2021 Employee Rewards
+Looking ahead to 2021 Employee Recognition & Rewards

-Many sales leaders may be wondering what’s in store for their future recognition and rewards programs - especially with the lingering uncertainty around COVID-19.
+Many sales leaders may be wondering what’s in store for their future employee recognition and rewards programs - especially with the lingering uncertainty around COVID-19.
 We put together a few ideas based on what we’ve observed amongst our own teams, as well as those of our clients:

-Focus on personalization.
+Focus on personalized employee recognition.

 In the consumer marketplace, and increasingly in the workplace, there’s a premium on personalization.
 The more you can deliver something personal, instead of one-size-fits-all, the more positively your sales reps will respond.
 Think about what’s important to your sales reps and, wherever possible, build that personalization into your incentives - whether it’s in your SPIFFs or broader President’s Club plans.
 At Blueboard, we empower reps to choose the bucket list experience most meaningful to them - from learning to kitesurf to Michelin star dining, to taking a mastery photography course.